-Your child must arrive at school by their assigned drop off time.
-Students will start their day by turning in homework, sharpening pencils, saying hello to friends and other activities that help them get ready for learning at 8:20.
+Your child must arrive at school by 8:20.
+Students will start their day by turning in homework, sharpening pencils, saying hello to friends and other activities that help them get ready for learning.
 Class work begins promptly at 8:30.
 Arriving on time sets the tone for the day and for a successful transition from home to school.